DeFerence3/DeFerence3-DeFerence3.github.io/README.md

-# DeFerence3.github.io
+# Calculator

-just made a test site
-just adds two numbers
+You know how a calculator works, isn't it :)